December 2010 North American blizzard

-The December 2010 North American blizzard was a major nor'easter and historic blizzard affecting the Contiguous United States and portions of Canada from December 22–29, 2010.
-From January 4–15, the system was known as Windstorm Benjamin in Europe.
+From December 26–28, 2010, a historic and severe blizzard, known commonly as the Blizzard of 2010 or the Boxing Day Blizzard, affected the Northeastern United States with coastal flooding and heavy snowfall of up to 2–3 ft just after Christmas Day.
 It was the first significant winter storm of the 2010–11 North American winter storm season and the fifth North American blizzard of 2010.
-The storm system affected the northeast megalopolis, which includes major cities such as Norfolk, Pittsburgh, Philadelphia, Newark, New York City, Hartford, Providence, and Boston.
-It brought between 12 and 32 in of snow in many of these areas.
+The blizzard affected the northeast megalopolis, which includes major cities such as Norfolk, Pittsburgh, Philadelphia, Newark, New York City, Hartford, Providence, and Boston.
+In some locations, it was the heaviest since the January 1996 blizzard.